 Under the stockholders' agreement, White Mountains, Insignia, and the Founders are entitled to nominate a majority of the members of our board of directors.
 Specifically, for so long as each of White Mountains, Insignia, and the Founders (treating the Founders, collectively, as a single stockholder for this purpose) owns at least 12.5% of our issued and outstanding shares of common stock as of the closing of this offering, such stockholder will be entitled to nominate two directors to serve on our Board of Directors.
-When such stockholder will be entitled to nominate two directors to serve on our Board of Directors.
-When such stockholder will be entitled to nominate one director.
+When such stockholder owns less than 12.5% but at least 5% of our issued and outstanding shares of common stock as of the closing of this offering, such stockholder will be entitled to nominate one director.
 White Mountains, Insignia, and the Founders have agreed in the stockholders' agreement to vote for each other's board nominees.